Starou/django-yaaac/README.rst

 Forms
 -----

-What you need to do is to declare a custom *ModelForm* and use it in your *ModelAdmin*:
+What you need to do is to declare a custom *ModelForm*:

 .. code-block:: python

     from django import forms
     from django.contrib import admin
-    from django.contrib.admin.templatetags.admin_static import static
-    from django.template import RequestContext
     from django_yaaac.forms.fields import AutocompleteModelChoiceField
-    from test_app import models
+    from . import models

     class BandMemberForm(forms.ModelForm):